akhilrao/akhilrao.github.io/_posts/2016-12-24-widget-statistics.md

 summary: Looking at some statistics for a widget industry
 ---

-An unnamed source sent me some fun datasets, this time for an industrially-produced widget sold in Patriotistan (a country where people are very patriotic...or else) for Patriot-dollars (denoted $).
+An unnamed source sent me some fun datasets for an industrially-produced widget sold in Producistan for P-dollars (denoted $).
 The widget manufacturers seem to compete in a monopolistically competitive industry.
 There may be some vertical and horizontal integration, but I can't see it in the data I have.

 This post, like the previous one, is just a fun exercise in holiday programming.
 I found a neat R package, `GGally`, while writing this.

 ## The data

 I'll look at two datasets here: one a spreadsheet with data aggregated to the brand level  where each row is a separate brand observation, and another spreadsheet with data broken down to a products offered by different brands.
-The data come from Patriotistan's popular online shopping portal, and include the number of reviews per firm and per product as well as the average review ranking (usual 1-5 scale).
+The data come from Producistan's popular online shopping portal, and include the number of reviews per firm and per product as well as the average review ranking (usual 1-5 scale).

 I have a third dataset where I linked the two by brand.
 I haven't done anything with the linked dataset, but I like knowing it's an option.